netcinematics/aWordza/APP/readme.md

 - *very important*.
 To,
 - **ADD_METADATA_MEANING** (code example below).
 - **ADD_NAME_CONVENTION** (brevity, self-descriptive, below)

+NOTE: an advanced example of the three letters above, is that it uses linguistics ARTICULATIONZ.
+Enhancing aspects of WORDS, with added expression.
+Exactlytwhere, concteptz have Yet_to_be_ARTICULATED.
+Addressed later.
+Specifically, the 'a' as an articulation - is a_confuzion_avoidance_mechanizm.

 <br><br>

 #### EXAMPLE-METADATA
 <br>

 For most artificial intelligence, natural language tokenizers, META-DATA-CONTEXT, is a *common requirement*, for WORDS and PHRASES.
-This is what aMAGICaWORDZa does, but in a different (unique) direction.
+This is what aNONaMAGICaWORDZa does, but in a different (unique) direction.
 BECAUSE aWordza started off as defining SONG~LYRICS, the Meta-Data "beneath" the words - is unique.

 > Instead of CONTEXT, aWordza uses CONCEPTZ.